mpihlak/nmealogger/README.md

 # nmealogger - write now, analyze later

-Reads NMEA sentences from the network, add timestamps and write to log files.
+Reads NMEA sentences from the network, adds timestamps and writes to log files.
 The intended use is to capture instrument data from a sailing session and store it for later analysis.
 Assumes an NMEA network server such as [Kplex](https://www.stripydog.com/kplex/index.html) running on `127.0.0.1:10110`